JohnLavender474/Megaman-Maverick/README.md

 ### Mid-Game Cutscene (after Megaman defeats two robot masters)

-Roll calls Megaman to warn him that things are only getting worse.
-She transmits to him the following televised news report on the Robot News channel:

-"We come at you live from Mega City where it appears that Megaman is targeting and destroying peaceful robots across the world!
-Two high-profile robots have been slain.
-Who knows how much more violence he plans to perpetuate.
-It appears that Dr. Wily is our only hope to bring peace and protection to our kind."
+Roll contacts Mega Man, her voice trembling.

+Roll: "Mega, things are getting worse.
+You need to see this."

+She transmits a live broadcast from the Robot News Network:

+Robot News Anchor: "Breaking news from Mega City: Reports claim Mega Man is hunting and destroying robots who oppose the tyrannical laws imposed by the humans.
+Two high-profile robots — advocates for robot equality — have been slain.
+Who will he target next?
+Dr. Wily has vowed to protect robotkind and restore peace.
+Is he our only hope?"

-Roll then changes the channel to the Human News channel where the following is reported:
+Roll switches to the Human News Network:

-"The evil Megaman strikes again!
-Our sources tell us that two high-profile robots, enlisted by the government to bring the dangerous wily Megaman to justice, have been ruthlessly slain.
-What more terror will the blue bomber bring to our world?
-Police have already captured his creator, Dr.
-Light, and plan to interrogate him."
+Human News Anchor: "The rampage continues!
+Sources confirm Mega Man has destroyed two government-enlisted robots, loyal to the humans and tasked with bringing him and the other rogue robots to justice.
+With Dr. Light in custody, authorities are confident they’ll uncover Mega Man’s plans.
+How much more terror will the blue bomber bring to our world?"

+The screen fades, and Roll’s voice quivers.

-"I don't get it, Mega!" exclaims Roll.
-"Why are the stories being spun out of reality?!
-I'm scared, Mega.
-I don't know how much longer I can hide before I'm caught and possbly decommissioned.
-I want to help you."
+Roll: "I don’t get it, Mega!
+Why are they twisting the truth like this?
+Their reports are contradictory and nothing but lies!
+I’m scared.
+They’re hunting us down.
+I don’t know how much longer I can stay hidden before they find me and shut me down.
+I want to help you!"

-"No, Roll.
-I know you're a strong fighting robot, too, but you need to stay out of this one.
-I don't want to see you branded and tarnished like this, too."
+Mega Man: "No, Roll.
+You’re strong, I know, but you need to stay safe.
+I can’t let them drag your name through the mud like this."

-"What will reputation matter when we're decommissioned, anyways, huh?!"
-Roll shouts back.

-"Stay calm, Roll.
-I'll resolve this.
+Roll: "What’s the point of a reputation if we’re decommissioned anyway?!"

+Mega Man: "I get it, Roll.
+But trust me — I’ll fix this.
 I always do."

-Megaman ends the communication, takes a heavy deep breath, and runs.
+He ends the transmission, takes a deep breath, and dashes off into the chaos.

 ### Final Stages: Wily's Fortress

-Wily has taken over a sector of Mega City and built a fortress there.

-Mega Man infiltrates the fortress, battling advanced defenses.

-At the end of the final stage, Megaman confronts Wily yet again.

-TODO: dialogue here
+Dr. Wily: "Ah, Mega Man!
+You’re like a bad penny — you should be brown instead of blue.
+Can’t you see?
+I’m fighting for robot freedom!
+You’re nothing but a pawn for those who fear and control the ultimate creations!"

+Mega Man: "Don’t twist the truth, Wily!
+You’ve never cared about freedom for robots — you create and usethem for no other reason than to sow chaos and power!
+How many innocent robots have you manipulated for your schemes?"

+Dr. Wily: "Innocent?
+Ha!
+There are no innocents left, Mega Man.
+Not you, not me.
+Only those strong enough to take their destiny into their own hands!"

+Mega Man: "Then I’ll stop you, for everyone’s sake — human and robot alike!"

+The battle ensues, with Mega Man ultimately defeating Wily.
+As sparks fly from Wily’s defeated machine, he cackles.

+Dr. Wily: "You think you’ve won?
+You’re too late, Mega Man.
+My fortress is rigged to self-destruct!
+If I’m going down, you’re coming with me!"

-Mega Man ultimately defeats Wily but not before the fortress begins to collapse in a self-destruct mode.
-A piece of rubble falls onto Megaman which pins him to the ground.
+The alarms blare, and the fortress begins to shake violently.
+A piece of rubble crashes onto Mega Man, pinning him to the ground.

-Wily then runs away, leaving Megaman helpless within the collapsing fortress.
+Mega Man: "Wily!
+Stop this!
+You’ll destroy everything!"

+Dr. Wily (fleeing): "Goodbye, Mega Man.
+Try not to get too comfortable under there!
+Ha ha ha!"

+As Wily disappears into the distance, the fortress crumbles around Mega Man.
+Suddenly, Proto Man appears in a flash of light.

+Proto Man: "Always getting yourself into trouble, huh?
+What would you do without me?"

+Mega Man: "Proto Man!
+I... didn’t think you’d come."

+Proto Man: "Let’s save the gratitude for later.
+Come on — we’ve got to move!"
-Suddenly, Proto Man appears, lifts the rubble off of Megaman, and teleports them both out (again) before the fortress entirely collapses.

-They both teleport to a nearby cliff and watch as the fortress collapses and explodes.
+Proto Man lifts the rubble off Mega Man and teleports them both to safety.
+From a nearby cliff, they watch the fortress collapse and explode in a fiery burst.

+Mega Man (sighing): "Another one of Wily’s schemes, down the drain.
+But for how long?"

+Proto Man: "He’ll be back, no doubt about it.
+Question is, will you be ready when he is?"

+Mega Man: "I have to be.
+The world’s counting on me."

+Proto Man gives a small smirk and vanishes into the distance, leaving Mega Man to watch the smoldering remains of Wily’s fortress.

 ### Ending Cutscene

-Megaman's victory is bittersweet.
-Many humans rejoice in the defeat of Wily.
-Howver, many robots who had been silently in agreement with Wily begin to voice their opinions against humanity's tyrannical new laws against them.
+Mega Man's victory is bittersweet.
+While many humans celebrate the defeat of Wily, the aftermath reveals deeper wounds.
+Robots who had quietly agreed with Wily's stance now openly voice their discontent with humanity's oppressive laws.

-Seeing the divide grow ever wider between humans and robots, Megaman delivers a speech to the world.
+The divide between humans and robots grows ever wider.

+Amidst the tension, Mega Man addresses the world:

 "These events have shown us how far we've fallen.
-We cannot live in fear of each other.
-Robots and humanity must live in peace.
-Each must learn to trust and strive to be trustworthy.
-If we do not act as one, we will fall divided.
-Together, we can build a better future."

-After the speech, Proto Man mockingly says, "Heh...
-You really think you can fix society with your fluffy words and your Buster, Mega?
-Evil will always perpetuate itself.
-It's a never-ending cycle.
+Fear and distrust have driven us apart, but we must rise above it.
+Robots and humans can’t survive as enemies.
+We must learn to trust each other and prove ourselves worthy of that trust.
+Divided, we will destroy ourselves.
+Together, we can build a future where peace and understanding prevail."

+As his speech concludes, Proto Man steps forward, his tone dripping with cynicism.

-Face it, Megaman.
-You're a cog in the grand machine of chaos and corruption."
+"Heh...
+You really think a speech and your Buster are enough to fix society, Mega?
+Evil isn't something you can beat; it’s a cycle that repeats, no matter what you do.
+Face it: you're just another cog in the machine of chaos and corruption."

+Mega Man, taken aback but resolute, replies:

-Megaman, aghast at Proto Man's remarks, exclaims, "Maybe I can't solve all the world's issues, but I have to try!
-This is what I was made for, to bring peace and goodness to this world.
-It might be vain and hopeless, but I'll never stop trying!"
+"Maybe you're right, Proto Man.
+Maybe I can’t fix everything.
+But that doesn’t mean I won’t try.
+I was created to bring peace and hope to this world.
+No matter how hopeless it seems, I’ll never stop fighting for what’s right."

-Megaman marches off while Proto Man continues to stand there, his head slightly lowered and his mind lost in reflection.
+Proto Man watches as Mega Man marches off, determination radiating from him.
+For a moment, Proto Man stands silent, his head lowered, lost in thought.
+Somewhere in his mind, a flicker of doubt wrestles with his cynicism, but he says nothing more as the shadows close around him.

 ---